mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 **Katagiri Roshi:** [This verse is found] in the portion of the “Daily Used Statements, Verses, and Dharani” which occurs in the [...] various *ekos* – final dedications – compiled by [Hu-en] (possible Huayan?) in 1565 (CE) or so. (*Transcriber’s Note:* This paragraph is difficult to transcribe, and so far I have been unable to track down the reference.
 It should be noted that the *Verse* itself can be traced back to origins in China around 500-700 CE; accounts vary.)

-So, the “unsurpassed, penetrating, and perfect dharma”...
+So, the “unsurpassed, penetrating, and perfect dharma.”

 Well, in Japanese, [the verse is titled] *Kaikyō ge*: the “Verse of Opening Sutra” (開經偈).